jdkandersson/OpenAlchemy/README.md

 - `boolean`,
 - `string`,
 - `$ref` references for columns,
+- foreign keys,
-- foreign keys and
+- many to one relationships and
-- relationships.
+- `allOf` inheritance for columns.

 ### Not Supported
 The following features are on the backlog:
-- `allOf` inheritance and
+- `allOf` inheritance for models,
-- `$ref` references for models.
+- `$ref` references for models and
+- one to many relationships.

 ## Contributing
 Fork and checkout the repository.
 To install: